 Note: Due to the Coronavirus Aid, Relief, and Economic Security (CARES) Act, required minimum distributions (RMDs) for IRAs are waived for 2020.
 Learn about the RMD waiver >

 I turn 70 this year and am working part-time.
 I don’t necessarily need the income but I like my work and it gives me money to spend on a few “extras.”
 I have a few dollars left over each month and recently read that I can still contribute to an IRA.
 With required minimum distributions around the corner and tax season here, I’m wondering if this is a good idea?

 According to a recent GALLUP survey, 63% of Americans plan on working part-time in retirement.
 And I think that makes a lot of sense.
 After all, working part-time not only provides some extra income, it’s also a way to stay active and engaged.
 To my mind, it’s an ideal scenario.

-As you point out, the new has changed how you can treat your savings after age 70.
+As you point out, the new SECURE Act has changed how you can treat your savings after age 70.
 Another change is the start date for required minimum distributions (RMDs).
 Let’s review the RMD rules first, then take a look at the various accounts you can use for savings, beginning with IRAs, and then also look at employer plans and taxable accounts.